Mobile-Robots-Group-UC3M/MobileRobotsDocumentation/docs/Grasping/LfdGrasp.md

-# In work :construction_worker: :construction:
+# Grasping with LfD algorithms